 In this MIREX submission for the Multiple-F0 Estimation and Note Tracking tasks, we utilise the polyphonic music transcription system that was first introduced in [1].
+In contrast to last year's submission though, which utilised as input time-frequency representation the constant-Q transform [6], in this submission we use a variable-Q transform

+This document is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 License. http://creativecommons.org/licenses/by-nc-sa/3.0/ © 2014 The Authors.
+(VQT), as proposed in [7].
+Compared to the constant-Q transform, the VQT is able to provide a better temporal resolution in low frequencies with the same frequency resolution.
 The model extends the probabilistic latent component analysis method [8] by supporting the use of pre-extracted and pre-shifted templates for multiple instruments.
 By using shift-invariance in the log-frequency domain, the system can support the detection of small pitch changes, tuning deviations, or frequency modulations.
-The employed model is also a variant of the shift-invariant probabilistic latent component analysis method [7], where the convolution operations only occur in a training stage, thus making the model computationally efficient.
+The employed model is also a variant of the shift-invariant probabilistic latent component analysis method cite Smaragdis09, where the convolution operations only occur in a training stage, thus making the model computationally efficient.